joshhornby/joshhornby.github.io/_posts/2025-05-31-doing-leveraged-work.md

 | lets teams build *on* it rather than *around* it          | clear Enablement                               |
 | leaves a template, script, or doc that's easy to copy     | strong Teachability                            |

-The art of leveraged work is finding where the opportunities lie, the majority of the time these can be found through conversations with team members and the wider business.
+Finding leveraged work is mostly detective work.
+Talk to teams, read between the lines, spot the patterns.

-- **Pain-point mapping**: Sit with on-call, read incident reviews, notice recurring toil
+- **Pain-point mapping**: Sit with on-call, read incident reviews, spot recurring toil
-- **Road-map stress-tests**: Ask, "What single failure would torpedo next year's plan?" and front-load the fix
+- **Roadmap stress-tests**: "What single failure would torpedo next year?"
+Fix that first
-- **Glue-work synthesis**: Connect patterns observed across teams and turn them into shared libraries or services
+- **Glue-work synthesis**: Connect patterns across teams into shared libraries or services

 Below are some concrete examples of leveraged work:

-- **Feature-flag platform**: Internal service + SDKs for fast, reversible releases
+- **Feature-flag platform**: Internal service and SDKs for fast, reversible releases
-- **Incident-retrospective programme**: A lightweight 5-Whys process that looks at systemic fixes
+- **Incident retrospective programme**: Lightweight 5-Whys process targeting systemic fixes
-- **Service-bootstrap template**: A generator that spins up a production-ready app in minutes
+- **Service bootstrap template**: Generator that creates production-ready apps in minutes

-Leveraged work is how Staff & Principal engineers multiply impact as it's durable, scales beyond the individual, and spreads by design.
+Leveraged work is how Staff and Principal engineers multiply impact as it's durable, scales beyond the individual, and spreads by design.